yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     Time: 50.624 ms
     ```

-1. From another terminal of your YugabyteDB home directory, stop the node at `127.0.0.1` (the node that you have connected to) as follows:
+1. From another terminal of your YugabyteDB home directory, stop node-1 (the node that you have connected to) as follows:

     ```sh
     ./bin/yugabyted stop --base_dir=/tmp/ybd1